SitecorePowerShell/Book/README.md

 **Endorsments:**

 *"There is nothing you can not do with PowerShell Console, because you're inside the Sitecore application.
-You can call the Sitecore API"* - Alistair Deneys - Sitecore Symposium 2012
+You can call the Sitecore API"* - [Alistair Deneys][11] - Sitecore Symposium 2012

-Recommended by John West to use as a tool for [maximizing Sitecore developer productivity][10].
+Recommended by [John West][12] to use as a tool for [maximizing Sitecore developer productivity][10].

 #### Development Team